bradymadden97/bfalg-hello/README.md

   "type": "execute-service"
 }'
 ```
-* Note that the authorization header is `Basic ` followed by the Base64 encoding of your Piazza API Key and by a `:`.
 * Pzsvc-exec downloads the external file(s) listed in `inExtFiles` and saves them in a temporary directory under the name(s) listed in `inExtNames`.
 Pzsvc-exec will also look to download the file listed in `outGeoJson` after execution of the program.
 * More documentation on writing Pzsvc-exec compatible requests can be found in the [pzsvc-exec repo](https://github.com/venicegeo/pzsvc-exec#execute-endpoint-request-format).